Seneca-ICTOER/CSP451/docs/tutorials-github/16-basic-commnads.md

 To use Git, developers use specific commands to copy, create, change, and combine code.
 These commands can be executed directly from the command line or by using an application like GitHub.
 Here are some common commands for using Git:

+### git init

-- `git init` initializes a brand new Git repository and begins tracking an existing directory.
+[`git init`](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-init) initializes a brand new Git repository and begins tracking an existing directory.
 It adds a hidden subfolder within the existing directory that houses the internal data structure required for version control.

+### git clone

-- `git clone` creates a local copy of a project that already exists remotely.
+[`git clone`](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone) creates a local copy of a project that already exists remotely.
 The clone includes all the project's files, history, and branches.

+### git add

-- `git add` stages a change.
+[`git add`](https://www.atlassian.com/git/tutorials/saving-changes) stages a change.
 Git tracks changes to a developer's codebase, but it's necessary to stage and take a snapshot of the changes to include them in the project's history.

+### git commit

-- `git commit` saves the snapshot to the project history and completes the change-tracking process.
+[`git commit`](https://www.atlassian.com/git/tutorials/saving-changes/git-commit) saves the snapshot to the project history and completes the change-tracking process.
 In short, a commit functions like taking a photo.
 Anything that's been staged with `git add` will become a part of the snapshot with `git commit`.

+### git status

-- `git status` shows the status of changes as untracked, modified, or staged.
+[`git status`](https://www.atlassian.com/git/tutorials/inspecting-a-repository) is used to inspect repositories.
+It shows the status of changes as untracked, modified, or staged.

+### git branch

-- `git branch` shows the branches being worked on locally.
+[`git branch`](https://www.atlassian.com/git/tutorials/using-branches) shows the branches being worked on locally.

+### git merge

-- `git merge` merges lines of development together.
+[`git merge`](https://www.atlassian.com/git/tutorials/using-branches/git-merge) merges lines of development together.
 This command is typically used to combine changes made on two distinct branches.

+### git pull

-- `git pull` updates the local line of development with updates from its remote counterpart.
+[`git pull`](https://www.atlassian.com/git/tutorials/syncing/git-pull) updates the local line of development with updates from its remote counterpart.
 Developers use this command if a teammate has made commits to a branch on a remote, and they would like to reflect those changes in their local environment.

+### git push

-- `git push` updates the remote repository with any commits made locally to a branch.
+[`git push`](https://www.atlassian.com/git/tutorials/syncing/git-push) updates the remote repository with any commits made locally to a branch.

 For more information, see the [full reference guide to Git commands](https://git-scm.com/docs).